 (b) the following paragraph is added:

 ‘15.
 By 31 December 2025, ESMA shall submit to the Commission a report with a comprehensive assessment of the position limit and position management controls regimes.
-The report shall asses
+The report shall assess:

-the effectiveness of the position limit and position management controls regimes to achieve the objectives mentioned in the first subparagraph of paragraph 1 of this Article, shall assess what constitutes a critical or significant position, and shall include an assessment of the changes introduced by Directive (EU) No 338/2021.
+(a)the effectiveness of the position limit and position management controls regimes to achieve the objectives mentioned in the first subparagraph of paragraph 1 of this Article;

+(b) what constitutes a critical or significant position; and

+(c) the appropriateness of the limitation of the scope of position limits to agricultural commodity derivatives and critical or significant commodity derivatives that are traded on trading venues, and to economically equivalent OTC contracts, as set out in Article 57 of this Directive.

 The report shall notably rely on the data provided competent authorities to ESMA in accordance with paragraphs 5 and 10 of this Article.

 Based on the report produced by ESMA and an impact assessment, the Commission shall, if appropriate, submit to the European Parliament and the Council a legislative proposal concerning targeted changes on position limit and position management controls regimes.’;